A

 ☞ Third party assessments were formerly called external questionnaires

-Third party assessments are a type of workflow and are intended to be shared with vendors, contractors, and other external partners to help you understand how their data and privacy practices affect your org.
-Third party assessments use access-controlled invitations and are simple to customize, so you can ask the right questions to the right users in a secure environment.
-TerraTrue learns from each response to streamline your launches and update your recommendations.
+Third-party assessments are a type of workflow that are intended to be shared with vendors, contractors, and other external partners to help you understand how their data and privacy practices affect your org.
+Third-party assessments use access-controlled invitations and are simple to customize, so you can ask the right questions to the right users in a secure environment.
+TerraTrue learns from each response to streamline your Launches and update your recommendations.

 V